 Records the board meetings and posts the minutes weekly on the S.O.T.A. bulletin board.

-Plans and implements activities aimed to please the special and social interests of the OT students, like the potluck social and Halloween costume party.
+Plans and implements activities aimed to please the special and social interests of the OT students.

 Publicizes information about upcoming S.O.T.A. events, responsible for decorating the OT display cases in the Central Classroom Building, and for publishing our monthly, in-house Therapeutic Thought newsletter.